A comprehensive and user-friendly information about when and how to exchange a driver's license can be found here.

 To exchange your driver’s license that was issued in a non-EU, non-EEA country, you are required to pass driving theory and practical driving tests.
 Completing additional driving classes in Lithuanian driving schools is not required.

-To take a theory test, applicants for driving licenses must produce the following documents:
+To exchange driver's license, applicants must provide the following documents:

-IMPORTANT: if your previous driver's licence was issued in the United States you have to provide an international driver's licence.
+IMPORTANT: if your previous driver's license was issued in the United States you have to provide an international driver's license.

 A driver’s license issued in a third country is exchanged if it is submitted to “Regitra” before the end of its expiry date.
 If the license expired whilst its owner was residing in Lithuania, the driver’s license can be exchanged if it is submitted to “Regitra” in the span of a year starting from the first day of residence in the Republic of Lithuania.